rafi16jan/universal-chroot/README.md

 sudo pandoras create-box
 ```

 Done!
-Now, everything you want to start your chroot just execute "sudo pandoras start-box".
+Now, everything you want to start your chroot just execute `sudo pandoras start-box`.

 The other scripts is as the name explain their job.